An interview with Jim Braude of WGBH “Greater Boston” in support of the new album “Voices”.

 The magical Gene Shay of 88.5 WXPN Philadelphia has been a friend and supporter of Tom since his earliest days.
 This show starts with Gene talking about Tom version of “Mole’s Moan” and how it became the staple intro to the show for many decades.
 Having produced a weekly folk radio show since 1962, this show is part of the buildup toward Gene’s retirement.
 This program features archival interviews with Tom (at the 37min mark), as well as an 1967 interview with Joni Mitchell and others.

-(2015) Interview at Robert H. Jackson Center with John Merino about his life and times, and that of Eric Anderson.
+John Merino interviews Tom about his life and times, and that of Eric Anderson, at the Robert H. Jackson Center (2015).

 Pat Gandjean of Conneticut Magazine interviews Tom in advance of the Dec 8 Fairfield Ct. concert.
 Tom and Pat discuss Tom’s early years, and the making of the documentary film “Tom Rush … No Regrets”.